mvaganov/thinkwithtools/curriculum.md

 You'll learn to evaluate, critique, and direct AI systems.
 You'll analyze AI output, evaluate its validity, and create original digital works.
 The course is designed to be neutral toward commercial LLM providers, and realistic about the LLM capabilities.

-In this course, you'll start with the basics of HTML and CSS, then move into projects where AI helps you brainstorm, compare, and refine ideas.
+In this course, you'll start with projects exploring the basics of HTML and CSS, then move into projects where AI helps you brainstorm, compare, and refine ideas.
 You'll make a webpage about yourself, design a landing page for a product that doesn't exist, build a site reviewing AI tools, write a clear "how to" wiki, design an infographic, and finish with an interactive quiz.
 Along the way, you'll learn to ask better questions, critique what AI gives you, and spot when persuasion or manipulation is at work.

 The class ends by stepping back to look at the bigger picture: the costs, tradeoffs, and ethics of our modern tech world.
 By the end, you'll have technical skills on display in a small protfolio of webpages, and a personal philosophy for how you want to use AI--so that it makes you sharper, not softer.